pensjonatus/flash-fiction/blog/i-love-you.md

 ---
-title: 'I Love You'
+title: I Love You
 date: '2016-09-15'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 She rolled over to her side of the bed and closed her eyes.
 Her face was calm